Amir5470/NovaIPtv/README.md

 ## Installation

-1. Go to the Play Store on the Device you want to install the app on.
-Then search for Nova IPtv.
+Go to the Play Store on the Device you want to install the app on.
+Then search for NovaIPtv.
 Install and Bon appetit!

 Browse available content or search for something specific.